 The RAS is a fixed measure of system performance that can be applied over a range of natural hydrologic conditions, assumptions on growth rates, and improvements to the supply system.
-The WYSDM tool described later in this section provides a means for testing Tacoma Water's supply system against the standard that mandatory curtailments will occur not more than once in 25 years, as a long-term average.
+The WYSDM tool described later in this section provides a means for testing Tacoma Water's supply system against the standard.
 In the event the standard cannot be met, there are a range of possible measures that could be taken.
 These include demand-side measures to hold demand within supply limits, operational changes in how stored water is managed, and/or capital projects to add new supplies or increase storage capacity.
 All of these responses are considered in this IRP.